In this post you’ll how to make a watermark in PowerPoint for all your slides as a PowerPoint background.

 In PowerPoint, a watermark is often grey text (as you can see DRAFT in the picture below), or a washed out image that appears on all of your slides behind your content.

-The trick is knowing how to properly add one (in the right place) so that it automatically appears on all of your slides.
+The trick to properly making a watermark like this is knowing where to add it in PowerPoint so that it automatically appears on all of your slides at once.

-The last thing you want to do is make the mistake of trying to manually add (or try to update) a watermark to all of your slides individually.
+The last thing you want to do is make the mistake of trying to manually add (or update) your watermark individually on all of your slides, one at a time.

 Question #1: Where do you want your Watermark?